-Time left to book early bird tickets
+Time left to book your ticket

 Symposium 2025 Programme